spiwokv/Fourier-Transform-Understanding-by-R/1D_DFT/README.md

 The red line is the infinite-width cosine wave (equal to 1).
 The blue line is the original car multiplied by the wave, i.e. the original car.
-We can sum `y*cos(2*pi*0*x/20))` and divide by nember of points to evaluate the content of this sine wave in the car image.
+We can sum `y*cos(2*pi*0*x/20))` and divide by number of points to evaluate the content of this sine wave in the car image.

 ```R
 sum(y*cos(2*pi*0*x/20))/20